How to get Saved

 -- Matthew 3:1-2,3:5-6 (ESV)

-Purpose: John was leading the Israelites to salvation and was preparing them for their Jesus' ministry.
+Purpose: John was leading the Israelites to salvation.

 Jesus teaching the Israelites

-Audience: Like John, Jesus was also addressing the Israelites.
+Audience: Like John, Jesus was also addressing the Israelites and leading them to salvation.

 Now after John was arrested, Jesus came into Galilee, proclaiming the gospel of God, and saying,